punica/punica/doc/PUNICA_API.md

 **Manage registered devices with devices REST API**
   ----

   Punica provides an infrastructure for device DTLS security credentials creation and managment, where the server acts as the central node of operation - generating, signing, validating and distributing new keys.
 Currently two security modes are supported: the use of pre-shared keys and x509 certificates.
 The collection of device identification information and security credentials will be called a `device entry`.
-The following keywords are used in the device entry context:
+Keywords used in the device entry context are defined in the README.md file.
+One new keyword only used in /devices REST:

-  ***mode*** - device security credentials mode. `psk`, `cert` or `none`,

-  ***uuid*** - a unique identifier used to specify a device entry,

-  ***secret_key*** - device pre-shared key or x509 private key,

-  ***public_key*** - device pre-shared id or x509 certificate,

-  ***server_key*** - server x509 certificate or void in case of `psk` mode.
+  ***server_key*** - server x509 certificate or void in case of `psk` and `none` modes.

 **List registered devices entries**
 ----